alihussain03/Software-Design-And-Architecture-Specialization/Object-Oriented-Design/README.md

         - State diagrams can help identify potential issues in a software system, such as unplanned conditions.
         - They assist in test creation—understanding the different states of a system ensures that test cases are complete and correct.
+- Model Checking
+    - In addition to design techniques, it's crucial to know how to verify a software system.
+Techniques like unit testing, beta testing, and simulations are common, with model checking being another important method.
+Model checking involves systematically examining a system’s state model across all possible states to identify errors.
+      It simulates various events that change states and variables, revealing flaws or rule violations.
+Model checking software can automate this process and is often used during testing.
+For example, it could detect a potential deadlock scenario, where two tasks are waiting for the same resource, by simulating all possible states.

 ---